 Harassment & Bullying Are Acts Of Nursing Home Abuse

 These disturbing incidents and many more are an indication that the use of social media by nursing home employees is a problem that must be addressed.
 It is also another indication that nursing home abuse is still occurring in Pennsylvania and throughout the United States.
 If your loved one has been a victim of nursing home abuse or elder neglect, they may be eligible to file a lawsuit against the nursing home and the staff member in additional to any criminal charges that the state may file.
 Contact our office immediately to discuss your right and your loved one's right to file a nursing home lawsuit.

 The violation of your loved one's right to privacy is just as invasive and hurtful as any other type of nursing home abuse.
 The U.S. Centers for Medicare and Medicaid Services is working to develop new definitions of "exploitation, neglect, and abuse in nursing homes.
 Do not wait on a government agency to protect your loved one - take steps now to hold facilities and employees accountable for nursing home abuse by filing a nursing home lawsuit.

-Do You Need an Experienced Pennsylvania Nursing Home Attorney in Harrisburg of the Surrounding Communities?
+Do You Need an Experienced Pennsylvania Nursing Home Attorney?

 Contact the experienced nursing home lawyers of Handler, Henning & Rosenberg LLP to schedule a free consultation.
 We understand that protecting your loved one in a nursing home is your top priority so it is also our top priority.
 We want to work with you to hold the person or party at fault for a nursing home injury accountable for his or her actions.